takrahul/FRC/README.md

 1. Decide which feature you want to work on.
 2. Create a new branch with for the feature you decided "git checkout -b < branch-name or feature-name >"
 3. Design and finsih the code.
-4. Commit your changes " git add." and then " git commit -m "The message or comments for the commit" "
+4. Commit your changes " git add." and then " git commit -m "The message or comments for the commit" ".

 4a.
-If someone else is working on your branch always remember to pull it first with "git pull"
+If someone else is working on your branch always remember to pull it first with "git pull".

 5. Time to push it remotely.
-When ready to push your changes than "git push origin < your branch >"
+When ready to push your changes than "git push origin < your branch >".
 6. Go to the GUI github online and create an PULL REQUEST.
 7. Review your code in a pair.